-An even number of syntax objects alternating between identifiers and expressions, preceding the end of the list being matched or preceding another syntax object (not included in the match) which is not an identifier.
-This uses the head pattern (~seq (~seq var:id val:expr) ... (~peek-not _:id)), and the user writes something like (w- a 1 b 2 (+ a b)) when they use this format.
+An even number of syntax objects alternating between identifiers and expressions, proceeding as far as possible.
+This uses the head pattern (~seq (~seq var:id val:expr) ... (~peek-not (~seq _:id _:expr))), and the user writes something like (w- a 1 b 2 (+ a b)) when they use this format.

 In all cases, this binds two attributes of ellipsis depth 1, namely var and val, and they carry the same number of matches.

 (define-simple-macro (id pattern ... vars:binds body:expr ...) (template ... ([vars.var vars.val] ...) body ...))

 (define-simple-normalizing-binder (w-) (let)) (define-simple-normalizing-binder (w-loop proc:id) (let proc))

 This utility can come in handy when experimenting with a new operation that returns procedures—